objektwerks/house/README.md

 >errors.
 Naturally, this may be due to my ignorance.
 But the docs were of no help to me.
 Nor was the experience of
 >others.

 >Consequently, **Endpoint** handles in/out, text/plain values via just-in-time json conversions.
-Think old school.
+Think, old school.

 >The [Sttp-Tapir]( https://github.com/objektwerks/sttp.tapir ) project successfully implements a Json endpoint.
 >It's very simple, though.